Easy Vegan Lemon Cake with Cream Cheese Frosting

 However, we’ll go over the basics here!
 Making this vegan cake is really not dissimilar to traditional baking, and certainly is not as intimidating as it seems (yes, even a layer cake!).

-This vegan cream cheese frosting is absolutely incredible.
-The slight tangy flavor complements the sweet vanilla and sour notes from the lemon cake perfectly.
+This vegan raspberry buttercream is absolutely incredible.
+The slight tartness of the raspberries complements the sweet vanilla and tangy notes from the lemon cake perfectly.

 I recommend using Violife vegan cream cheese or Miyoko’s vegan cream cheese.
 Those are my two favorites!
 Then you’ll use vegan butter, and powdered sugar, to create the frosting.